kelvinnmuia/AirBnB_clone/README.md

 ### **A. Starting and Using The Interpreter in Interactive Mode**

 1. Run `./console` on your terminal to launch the Command Interpreter
-2. Type help to get the list of all the available commands in the Command Interpreter
+2. On the `(hbnb)` prompt Type help to get the list of all the available commands in the Command Interpreter
 3. Type Quit to exit the Command Interpreter

 ```